-Food — More than 1,300 households per month visit our three free Client Choice stores in Trenton and Princeton for access to quality, heart-healthy foods and to personal and family care products; regular delivery to clients who are older or have disabilities; urban community gardens; free health screenings through partner Capital Health System; and nutrition education.
+Food — More than 1,400 households per month visit our three free Client Choice stores in Trenton and Princeton for quality, heart-healthy foods and personal care products; regular delivery to clients who are older or have disabilities; urban community gardens; free health screenings through partner Capital Health System; and nutrition education.

-Housing —The Homelessness Prevention program stabilizes some 700 households annually through one-time emergency assistance via back rent, security deposit, utilities, and mortgage aid.
-Our Housing Stability Case Management Program identifies and works in partnership with individuals and families through regular one-on-one progress meetings, connection to untapped services for which they are eligible, life and job skills training and mentoring, and extended financial support to establish housing stability.
+Housing — Our Homelessness Prevention program stabilizes up to 700 households annually through emergency assistance via back rent, security deposit, utilities, and mortgage aid.
+Our Housing Stability program identifies and works in partnership with individuals and families through one-on-one progress meetings, connection to untapped services for which they are eligible, life and job skills training and mentoring, and extended financial support to establish housing stability.

-Job Support —This program, named Harvesting Hope, provides 60 adult trainees with on-site job and customer service skill-building experience in our pantry operations; online curriculum for learning and certification in food handling and retail/customer service; life skills mentoring; and job search and interview skills guidance.
+Job Support — Some 60 adult trainees enroll each year for on-site job and customer service skill-building experience in our pantry operations; online curriculum for learning and certification in food handling and retail/customer service; life skills mentoring; and job search and interview skills guidance.

-License to Succeed—This program provides assistance toward costs and fees associated with obtaining or restoring a driver’s license, a key factor in qualifying for more and better-paying jobs.
+License to Succeed—This program assists with costs, fines, fees, and testing associated with obtaining or restoring a driver’s license, a key factor in qualifying for more and better-paying jobs.

 Representative Payee Program– Financial management solutions for social security disability and social income beneficiaries.